 [Updated: October 29, 2008]

-large saute pan—need plenty of stirring room
+- large saute pan—need plenty of stirring room

-1 tablespoon butter
+- 1 tablespoon butter

-2 to 4 tablespoons extra-virgin olive oil
+- 2 tablespoons olive oil (or more to taste)

-1 large clove garlic, peeled and crushed
+- 1 large clove garlic (peeled and crushed)

-Sea salt and freshly ground black pepper
+- pinch freshly ground black pepper

-1. Tear the large spinach leaves into pieces.
+- Tear the large spinach leaves into pieces.
 Fill a large bowl with cold water and wash the spinach.
 Repeat 2 or 3 times until the spinach is thoroughly cleaned.
 Drain and squeeze out excess liquid if necessary.

-2. Heat a large skillet.
+- Heat a large skillet.
 Melt the butter, then add the olive oil, garlic, and chopped shallot.
 Cook until soft, about 3 minutes.
 Add the spinach by the handful and cook, stirring, until spinach is wilted.

-3. Continue to add spinach and stir until all the spinach is in the pan.
+- Continue to add spinach and stir until all the spinach is in the pan.
 Add more olive oil as necessary.
 When all the spinach is wilted and cooked through, season with salt and pepper and toss again.
 Serve warm.